cvxopt/cvxopt/src/C/SuiteSparse/README.txt

-SuiteSparse:  A Suite of Sparse matrix packages
+SuiteSparse:  A Suite of Sparse matrix packages at http://www.suitesparse.com

 ------------------
 SuiteSparse/README
 ------------------

 ================================================================================
-QUICK START FOR MATLAB USERS:  uncompress the SuiteSparse.zip or SuiteSparse.tar.gz archive file (they contain the same thing), then in the MATLAB Command Window, cd to the SuiteSparse directory and type SuiteSparse_install.
+QUICK START FOR MATLAB USERS (Linux, Mac, or Windows):  uncompress the SuiteSparse.zip or SuiteSparse.tar.gz archive file (they contain the same thing), then in the MATLAB Command Window, cd to the SuiteSparse directory and type SuiteSparse_install.
 All packages will be compiled, and several demos will be run.

+QUICK START FOR LINUX:  Just type 'make' in this directory.
+Then do 'sudo make install' if you want to install the libraries and include files in /usr/local.

+QUICK START FOR MAC:  Delete the SuiteSparse_config/SuiteSparse_config.mk file, and then remove "_Mac" from the *Mac.mk file in that directory.
+Then continue as the 'QUICK START FOR LINUX' above.
 ================================================================================

-May 20, 2009.
-SuiteSparse version 3.4.0
+March 27, 2013.
+SuiteSparse VERSION 4.1.0

+    spqr_rank   MATLAB toolbox for rank deficient sparse matrices: null spaces, reliable factorizations, etc.  With Leslie Foster, San Jose State Univ.

     AMD         approximate minimum degree ordering